 We live out of state/country: Are there any travel resources available to get my student to the UConn campus in Storrs, Connecticut?

 It is the parents’/guardians’ responsibility to make all arrangements and pay for student’s travel to and from the UConn Storrs, Connecticut campus.
-All travel arrangements must be communicated to program staff before the student arrives on campus.

 To view ways to get to campus, please visit the Travel page on our website.

 Do students need to complete any forms in order to attend Pre-College Summer?